 In Alice in Wonderland, the Cheshire Cat responded to Alice’s question “Which road do I take?” stating “If you don’t know where you’re going, any road will take you there.”
-Use this checklist to create your website plan and put you on the right road and help you capture your vision, direction and expected results.
+Use this checklist to create a website plan that will put you on the right road and help you capture your vision, direction and expected results.

 - Describe your company and the concept, product or service your site will provide.

-- What is the time frame to start and complete the project?
-Why?
-Ex: tradeshow, product launch, end of year budget, other.
+- Outline the time frame to start and complete the project, including research and testing.
+E.g. – trade show, product launch, end of year budget, other.

-- Identify regulatory or industry compliance needs that are required in the design of this website.
+- Identify regulatory or industry compliance needs that are required, and the content approval process.

 - What are the top three business objectives for your website in order of importance?

-Ex: improve sales, increase customer satisfaction, reduce time spent searching for information, etc.
+Ex: improve sales, generate leads, increase customer satisfaction, company rebrand, reduce cart abandons, etc.

 - How will you know if the site is a success?